A quick history of Improv Comedy

 What happens in a workshop?

-Workshops are a minimum of 1.5 hours long for 6-10 people and 2 hours (or longer depending on your needs) for 11-18 people.
+In-person workshops are a minimum of 1hour for 6-10 people.
+Groups with more than 15 participants require my assistant for an extra fee.
 Most exercises will involve everyone standing in a circle but occasionally we will split into smaller groups and pairs.

 The exercises and games come are based on what improv teams practice in rehearsals but will be selected based on the relevance to the theme.
 Sometimes I will also use my experience from theatre and clowning to bring a more unique and focused approach to an activity.